 Dr. Caitriona Cunningham

-A physiotherapist can work with a patient to decide on the most appropriate management for acute and long-term bone and joint pain — or help people who simply want advice about getting active.
+Physiotherapists can work with patients to decide on the most appropriate management for acute and long-term bone / joint pain.
+Similarly, they or help people who simply want advice about getting active.

-When the body’s movement and function is threatened by factors including age, injury, disease, joint and muscle conditions , your GP may refer you to a physiotherapist.
-This can be a misunderstood profession, with some patients believing that a physiotherapist will simply offer manual therapy or manipulation of affected areas and they may: yet physiotherapy is a much broader healthcare specialty than that.
+GP’s may refer patients with body movement and function issues.
+Body threats can include age, injury, disease, joint and muscle conditions.
+This can be a misunderstood profession.
+As a result, some patients believing that physiotherapists simply offer manual therapy.
+Or manipulation of affected areas and they may: yet physiotherapy is a much broader healthcare specialty than that.

 Some people presenting to a physiotherapist with joint aches and pains may be diagnosed with arthritis or degenerative changes of their joints, says Cunningham.
-But, she stresses, if arthritis is diagnosed, a physiotherapist will be able to help the patient self-manage the condition, even if it becomes chronic.
+But if arthritis is diagnosed, a physiotherapist can help the patient self-manage the condition, even if it becomes chronic.
 “Some people need to see a professional to be empowered to manage their chronic conditions,” she says.
 “Physiotherapy can help do that, and so maximise function and quality of life.”